horker/pswinsearch/README.md

 PS C:\> iws "the beatles" -Where "@DateModified >= '2018/01/01'"
 ```

+This is an example of a combination of AQS and SQL queries.
 This command searches for "the beatles" with the condition that the last modified date is newer than or equal to January 1, 2018.

-This is an example of a combination of AQS and SQL queries.
+The word `@DateModified` is an abbreviation of `System.DateModified`.
+You can place a canonical name without the leading `System.` (e.g., `ItemFolderPathDisplayNarrow`) or a display name (`Folder`) of the property after the `@` prefix.
+This representation is supported in the -Where and -SQL parameters.

 ### Example 4
 ```powershell